ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_slam.md

 SLAM stands for Simultaneous Localization and Mapping sometimes refered to as Concurrent Localization and Mappping (CLAM).
 The SLAM algorithm combines localization and mapping, where a robot has access only to its own movement and sensory data.
 The robot must build a map while simultaneously localizing itself relative to the map.
 See also this [blog post on FastSLAM](https://fjp.at/posts/slam/fastslam/).

+The following SLAM implementations are offered using the launch files explained in the next section.
+It is suggested to start with `gmapping` which is used by default.

+- [`gmapping`](http://wiki.ros.org/gmapping): This package contains a ROS wrapper for OpenSlam's Gmapping.
+The gmapping package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
+Using slam_gmapping, you can create a 2-D occupancy grid map (like a building floorplan) from laser and pose data collected by a mobile robot.
+- [`cartographer`](http://wiki.ros.org/cartographer): Cartographer is a system that provides real-time simultaneous localization and mapping (SLAM) in 2D and 3D across multiple platforms and sensor configurations.
+- [`karto`](http://wiki.ros.org/karto): This package pulls in the Karto mapping library, and provides a ROS wrapper for using it.
+- [`hector_slam`](http://wiki.ros.org/hector_slam): metapackage that installs `hector_mapping` and related packages.

 #### Launch files